Valuing Tunbridge Wells & Rusthall Commons and other Key Facts

 Tunbridge Wells and Rusthall Commons are a protected village green with significant statutory protections and long-established public rights of access and enjoyment.

-This page summarises some of the key legal and practical considerations relevant to ownership.
+The rest of this page summarises some of the key legal and practical considerations relevant to ownership.
 It is intended as a factual overview only.

 1. Statutory protection and village green status